 Carve Your Creative Path

-We provide the guidance & printing equipment for artists to realize their vision.
+We provide the guidance & printing equipment to help artists realize their vision.

 Welcome to the Woodblock Revolution

-Are you primed for a challenge and interested in producing work on a monumental scale?
+Are you primed for the challenge of producing work on a monumental scale?
 BIG INK seeks image proposals from emerging, mid-career, and established visual artists who would like to carve a woodblock, at least 24" x 36" in dimension, to print at an upcoming event.
 No prior experience is required.
 Any artist that has an interest in print media and wants to achieve a deeper understanding of woodblock carving may apply.

 Never carved a woodblock?
 No problem!
 BIG INK's step-by-step video tutorials will guide you through the process.